 “Well, anyway, we had the mornings to ourselves, I would usually go on a walk or read or draw.
 I was still drawing the trees.
-Pages of dead trees.
+Pages and pages of dead trees.
 Then in the afternoons we were to report to the community center and help high school kids with their homework.
-Play cards with them, or make bracelets, just pass the time.
+Afterwards we’d play cards or make bracelets, just pass the time.
 We were basically entertaining them so they wouldn’t fall into drugs and drinking or any of the other dark things that I had done at home.
 Talk about the blind leading the blind.

 “Everyone in the room turned to stare.
-Maria tried to calm her mom down.
-But the woman was crossing herself and pointing.
-She kept saying, ‘kiumba’ over and over again.
+Maria tried to calm her mom down, but the woman kept crossing herself and pointing.
+She yelled that word, ‘kiumba,’ over and over again.
 I said I was sorry and that I didn’t know what it meant.
 The girl dragged her mom out of the community center, but not before I heard her say, ‘Zila.’”

 “Stop it,” I said.
 “No way.”

 “Yeah, I tried to follow them out but one of the center organizers stopped me.
 I was reeling.
 I felt like I was losing my mind.”

 “I can’t even imagine,” I said.
 “What did you do?”